Back to Blog

 How it works

 When you enable BYOAI in Elysium, the app creates an OpenTime folder and generates a README.md inside it.
 This file documents your entire schedule format.
-OpenClaw gives Claude access to files on your device — so when you message Claude through Telegram, it can read and write your schedule files directly.
+Claude Desktop uses MCP (Model Context Protocol) to access files on your device — so when you chat with Claude, it can read and write your schedule files directly.

 Step 1: Enable BYOAI in Elysium